Lyric coloratura soprano Abigail Raiford has been praised

 World with the University of Tulsa Wind Ensemble.

-She completed her Master of Music in Voice at the Mannes School of Music as a
+She completed her Master of Music in Vocal Performance at the Mannes School of

 student of Amy Burton, where she was presented with the George and Elizabeth Gregory